ctvoigt/temper/README.md

 Usage instructions
 ------------------

-Run log.sh, you may need to run this as root depending on your udev rules, i.e.
+Run log.sh

-    sudo ./log.sh
+    ./log.sh

-This will log the temperature every 5 seconds to stdout as a CSV stream which you can pipe to a text stream and open in your favourite spreadsheet package later.
+This will log the temperature every 5 seconds to stdout as a CSV stream which you can pipe to a text file and open in your favourite spreadsheet package later.